 The representativeness of E. coli data is critical in assessing use attainment.
-It is important that the E. coli data used be spaced over time to represent a range of conditions rather than be clustered around a single event (e.g., single rain event or a single dry weather event).
+It is important that the E. coli data be spaced over time to represent a range of conditions rather than be clustered around a single event (e.g., single rain event or a single dry weather event).
 It is acceptable to sample during a critical 30-day period that may be driving E. coli concentrations (e.g., summer low flow, wet weather conditions) as long as they are distributed representatively over that time frame.
 Data used for reassessing an assessment unit previously listed as not supporting should, at a minimum, capture conditions that were reflected in the data used to make the initial assessment.
 For example, if wet weather events were captured as part of an initial dataset used to list an assessment unit as not supporting, it would be inappropriate to use only dry weather data to assess for delisting purposes.
-Additionally, when using more extensive datasets, the breadth of the data used is contingent on confidence that it represents conditions and variability typical of the water body being assessed.
+Additionally, when using more extensive datasets like those available for many bathing beaches, the breadth of the data used is contingent on confidence that it represents conditions and variability typical of the water body being assessed.

-Figure 3.3a: Determination of partial body contact designated use support using ambient E. coli water column concentration.
+Figure 3.4a: Determination of partial body contact designated use support using ambient E. coli concentration (geometric means of 3 samples).
 See Section 3.7.1.1 for additional details.

-Figure 3.3b: Determination of total body contact designated use support using ambient E. coli water column concentration.
+Figure 3.4b: Determination of total body contact designated use support using ambient E. coli concentration (geometric means of 3 samples).
 See Section 3.7.1.1 for additional details.